test-kitchen/kitchen-dokken/README.md

       - RUN /usr/bin/apt-get install -y apt-transport-https net-tools
 ```

-If present, an intermediate image will built from the specified image, using a Dockerfile
+If present, an intermediate image is built, using a Dockerfile rendered from lines
-rendered from lines provided.
+provided.
 Any valid instruction will work, including `MAINTAINER`,
 `ENTRYPOINT`, `VOLUMES`, etc. Knowledge of Docker is assumed.

-Try and use this as little as possible.
+This should be used as little as possible.

 ### Process orientation